 The Holy Spirit also moves us to a mission beyond our understanding.
 Luke says that in the Acts of the Apostles.
 “The mission is willed, initiated, impelled and guided by God through the Holy Spirit.
 God moves ahead of the other characters.
 At a human level, Luke shows how difficult it is for the church to keep up with God’s action, follow God’s initiative, understand the precedents being established.”
 (Luke Timothy Johnson, The Acts of the Apostles)

 “You judge things as human beings do, not as God does,” Jesus says to Peter elsewhere in the gospel.
 We see things that way too.

 Peter’s slowness to follow God’s plan remained even after Jesus is raised from the dead.
 He doesn’t see why he must go to Caesaria Maritima to baptize the gentile Cornelius and his household.
 (Acts 10,1-49) It’s completely unexpected.
 Only gradually does he embrace a mission to the gentiles and its implications.
 The other disciples are like him; God’s plan unfolds but they are hardly aware of it.

 One thing they all learned quickly, though, as is evident in the Acts of the Apostles.
-Like Jesus, they would experience the mystery of his cross, and in that experience they find wisdom.
+Like Jesus, they experience the mystery of his cross, and in that experience they find wisdom.